The Power of EMDR Therapy and Cognitive Behavioral Therapy

 • Skills Training: CBT often teaches clients practical skills such as problem-solving, assertiveness, and relaxation techniques.
 These skills empower clients to handle life’s challenges more effectively.

 • Mindfulness: Incorporating mindfulness techniques can help clients become more aware of their thoughts and feelings without becoming overwhelmed.
-This can reduce rumination and increase acceptance of the present moment.
+This can reduce rumination and increase acceptance of the present

 CBT Techniques and Exercises